 This type of action typically inspires private businesses to give their employees the day off, too.
 An example of a state legal holiday includes New Year’s Day.

-Now that Juneteenth is a federal legal holiday, more states may follow suit in giving state employees a paid day off from work.
+Because Juneteenth is a federal legal holiday, more states may continue following suit in giving state employees a paid day off from work.
 Stay up-to-date with your state for more information.

 Also, keep in mind that your state may set strict rules regarding private businesses and state legal holidays.
-For example, Massachusetts requires retail employers to pay employees a premium rate (1.2X) for working on Juneteenth and other set state holidays.
-And, employers cannot force employees to work on Juneteenth in Massachusetts.
+For example, Massachusetts requires voluntariness of employment from employees before working on Juneteenth and other established state holidays.

 Consult your state for more information on the do’s and don’ts of staying open on state legal holidays.